jonasbirkelof/beets-php/README.md

 The database class is located in the `~/app/database/` folder.
 Set the database credentials in `./.env`.
 The database class will use them to create the PDO connection

-!!!
-The Database class is required in `/public/index.php` which makes it accessible from every view.

 The `PDO::ATTR_DEFAULT_FETCH_MODE` is set to `PDO::FETCH_ASSOC` so that `->fetch()` and `->fetchAll()` will use `PDO::FETCH_ASSOC` by default.
 If you want to use semthing else you can override it within the `()`.

 Below is an example for making a query: